dgrfs/config-adapt-hawk-rnaseq/README.md

     --gtf $PWD/ref/Homo_sapiens.GRCh38.108.gtf.gz
 ```

-# Faster startup with saved references
+## OPTIONAL: Faster startup with saved references
 Nextflow builds references.
 If you are running the pipeline multiple times, to speed up the process you can set save_reference to TRUE in .config, and then refer to those saved references in future runs. <br />
-In adapt.scw.config:
+In adapt.scw.config (change PATH to your references where appropriate):
 ```
 fasta: $PWD/ref/Homo_sapiens.GRCh38.dna_sm.primary_assembly.fa.gz
 gtf: $PWD/ref/Homo_sapiens.GRCh38.108.gtf.gz